augustawind/restcli/README.md

 ## Overview

 restcli is a library and commandline utility for API testing.
-It reads requests from a YAML file and supports scripting and environment variables.
+It reads requests from a YAML file and supports scripting and variable interpolation.

 ## File Format